 An administrative subpoena or summons.

 It is important to keep dates regarding the subpoena.
-The Credit Union needs written notice that all required elements have been compiled by the federal agency prior to mailing required information back to the agency.
+The Credit Union needs written notice that all required elements have been compiled by the federal agency prior to mailing the required information back to the agency.

 The Credit Union may release member information only if: